Pedro-HSB/Pedro-hsb/README.md

 <h3>
   <p>My name is Pedro, and today I'm studying technical information in ETEC.</p>
-<p>I studied systems developer in ETEC too, but I finished in 2022.</p>
+<p>I studied Information Technician in ETEC too, but I finished in 2023.</p>
 <p>On Saturday, I studied English.
 The English at my school is <a href="https://www.culturainglesa.com.br/" target="_blank">cultura inglesa.</a></p>
 <p>I need to become a web developer and get my first job.</p>
 <p>I'm eclectic in everything (movies, music, etc.).</p>